XBOPb/CsvServerReader/README.md

 # CsvServerReader
-Http server with interface for reading csv files
+HTTP service with interface for reading csv files